HMI2-Research-Group/PIP-Summer-School/README.md

 Tip: Always use VS Code.
 It's the best IDE and please try to prove me wrong.

-both of them are very important.
-If any issues please contact the instructor.
+Both of the softwares are very important.
+If any issues installing them please contact the instructor.

-Assuming you have windows or linux laptop blow are the commands to be executed in an anaconda prompt shell.
+Assuming you have windows or linux laptop below are the commands to be executed in an anaconda prompt shell.
 The anaconda prompt shell varies upon distributions.
 For windows search ```anaconda shell```.
 For linux you have to activate the anaconda environment and when you activate it it should give output a *non empty output* for

 ```bash
 which conda